Fire and rescue services

 Attacks can be indiscriminate, including at public events, on public transport and in other places where crowds gather.

-Subscribe to NTAS for updates and advice.
+Subscribe to National Terrorism Advisory System for updates and advice.

 To reduce your risk of being involved in a terrorist incident: